 17. Kolonaki#

-Best for: Shopping, upscale dining
+Best for: Shopping, upscale dining, people-watching of a different sort

 Views & Sunsets#